Evan Matthews, Executive Director

 John has spent his lifetime on or near the sea.
 A native of Mamaroneck, New York, John has lived for over 40 years in Connecticut.
 A graduate of Tufts University with a B.A. in Economics, he started his professional life in the international banking world.
 Johnson soon gravitated to a family marine hardware business and ultimately became a founding partner of Brewer Yacht Yards in Mamaroneck, NY.
 A born entrepreneur, John’s long list has a common underlying element: the coastal waters.
 His current businesses include the Gallery at Firehouse Square, a maritime art gallery located in New London, and Thames River Properties, New London; the Allen Spool Mill Building, Mystic; Newport Marine Products; JBG Ventures LLC and USA Ltd. Partnership.

-John’s civic responsibilities are also numerous: Chairman OpSail Connecticut; Treasurer and Board Member, National Coast Guard Museum Association; Vice Chairman Legislative Affairs CT; Marine Trades Association, and Vice Chairman, Old Lyme Zoning Commission.
+John’s civic responsibilities are also numerous: Chairman OpSail Connecticut; Founding Board member National Coast Guard Museum Association; Chairman Legislative Affairs CMTA; Vice Chairman New London Port Authority.
 John works and resides in New London.

 John was appointed to the Connecticut Port Authority Board of Directors by Governor Dannel P. Malloy.